WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you **mail** a **psychical drive to AWS**.
 They make either an AMI, upload to s3, or EBS snapshot out of it.

 - you should **always prefer snow**.
-The I/E Disk you have to encrypt the drive manually, worry about the transporation etc...
+The I/E Disk you have to encrypt the drive manually, worry about the transportation etc...

 ### RDS (Relational Database Service)